Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Imitation controls regret

-In this section, we show that minimizing the KL divergence~\eqref{eqn:imitation} between TS and the imitation policy allows control on the Bayes regret of the imitation algorithm.
-In this sense, the imitation learning loss~\eqref{eqn:imitation} is a valid objective where better imitation translates to gains in decision-making performance.
-By controlling the imitation objective~\eqref{eqn:imitation}, our results show that Algorithm~\ref{alg:imitation} and its empirical approximation enjoys the similar optimality guarantees as TS.
-Since the imitation policy is responsible for generating actions in Algorithm~\ref{alg:imitation}, the observations used to update the Thompson sampling policy are different from what the TS policy would have generated.
-In this sense, our imitation algorithm does not emulate the \emph{true} TS policy, but rather simply mimics its \emph{off-policy} variant, where the posterior updates are performed based on the history generated by the imitation policy.
-Our analysis shows off-policy imitation is sufficient to achieve the same optimal regret bounds available for \emph{on-policy} TS~\citep{RussoVa14c}.
-In particular, our results guard against potential compounding of errors resulting from imitating the off-policy variant of TS.
+To understand the large practical gains we see in our numerical experiments and randomized controlled study, we now provide some basic theoretical analyses.
+When the imitation policy generates actions (Algorithm~\ref{alg:imitation}), the observations used to update the posterior are different from what the batch Thompson sampling policy would have generated.
+In this sense, our imitation algorithm does not emulate the batch on-policy Thompson sampling policy, but rather simply mimics its \emph{off-policy} variant where posterior updates are based on the history generated by the imitation policy.
+In this section, we show how off-policy imitation is sufficient to achieve Bayes regret bounds available for batch \emph{on-policy} Thompson sampling~\citep{RussoVa14c}, up to the sum of single-step imitation errors.
+In particular, our results guard against potential exponential compounding of errors that stem from imitating the off-policy variant of batch Thompson sampling.

-We relate the performance of our imitation policy with that of the \emph{off-policy} TS, $\pi^{\rm TS}$, and show that $\pi^{\rm TS}$ admits a Bayes regret decomposition that allows us to show that it still achieves same optimal Bayes regret as the (on-policy) TS policy.
-This allows proving Bayes regret bounds for the imitation policy by utilizing existing proofs for bounding regret of UCB algorithms.
-We build on the flexible approach of~\citet{RussoVa14c}, and extend it to imitation policies that emulate off-policy TS.
+We show that minimizing the KL divergence~\eqref{eqn:imitation} controls the Bayes regret of the imitation algorithm, justifying the the imitation learning loss~\eqref{eqn:imitation} as a valid objective.
+First, we relate the performance of our imitation policy with that of the batch off-policy Thompson sampler~\eqref{eqn:bots} and show batch off-policy Thompson sampling admits a Bayes regret decomposition similar to that for on-policy Thompson sampling (Section~\ref{section:regret-decomposition}).
+Building on this observation, we use similar proof techniques for proving Bayes regret bounds on batch on-policy Thompson sampling to provide guarantees for our imitation policy.
+We substantiate our results in scenarios where batch Thompson sampling is known to provide strong regret bounds (Section~\ref{section:regret-bound}).